yiisoft/yii2-sphinx/docs/guide/usage-facets.md

     ->search($connection);
 ```

-> Note: if you specify custom select for the facet, ensure facet name has corresponding column inside it.
+> Note: if you specify a custom select for a facet, ensure the facet name has the corresponding column inside the select statement.
-  This means if you have specified facet named 'my_facet', its select statement should contained 'my_facet' attribute or
+  For example, if you have specified a facet named 'my_facet', its select statement should contain 'my_facet' attribute or
-  expression aliased to 'my_facet' ('expr() AS my_facet').
+  an expression aliased as 'my_facet' ('expr() AS my_facet').